-Accelerated Pharma Product Development, Registration, Commercialization, and Life Cycle CMC Lessons
+Accelerated Pharma Product Development, Registration, Commercialization, & Life Cycle CMC Lessons Part 1

 ISPE’s Accelerated Medicinal Product Working Group has examined case studies of accelerated development programs, many of which have had product approvals, to develop key considerations and themes to assist ISPE members and their companies progressing such programs.
 From this extensive work, the group has produced a two-part article series, which will be published in the July-August and September-October issues of Pharmaceutical Engineering: “Accelerated Pharmaceutical Product Development, Registration, Commercialization, and Life Cycle CMC Lessons,” Parts 1 and 2.